International cooperation on pharmaceuticals

 The European Commission (DG SANTE) and the European Medicines Agency (EMA) work together to forge close ties with partner organisations around the world, in close cooperation with EU countries.
 These activities encourage the timely exchange of regulatory and scientific expertise and information, and the development of best practices in the regulatory field across the world.
 An efficient international policy has to be articulated through mutually reinforcing bilateral and multilateral relations.

-Usually agreed between the non-EU Countries and certain international organization in question and DG SANTE/EMA, these facilitate the exchange of confidential information between regulators.
+Usually agreed between the non-EU Member State in question and DG SANTE/EMA, these facilitate the exchange of confidential information between regulators.
 These frameworks enable regulatory cooperation and exchange of information e.g. on draft guidance, legislation and non-public information, pharmacovigilance and inspection information.
-Confidentiality arrangements are currently in place with regulatory authorities in Australia, Brazil, Canada, Japan, Switzerland, the US, WHO and EDQM.
+Confidentiality arrangements are currently in place with regulatory authorities in Australia, Canada, Japan, Switzerland, the US, and with WHO.

 Mutual recognition agreements (MRAs) on good manufacturing practice (GMP) allow EU authorities to rely on GMP inspections performed by other regulators, the waiving of re-testing of products imported into the EU, and information sharing on inspections and quality defects of products.
 The EU has MRAs in place with Australia, Canada, Japan, New Zealand, Switzerland and US, and a similar agreement with Israel (ACAA: agreement on conformity assessment and acceptance of industrial products).

 In addition to the above, the European Commission together with EMA cooperates with many other regulatory authorities from non-EU countries.
 Regulatory dialogue with Chinese Taipei takes the form of video conference meetings held every six months and chaired by DG TRADE, in addition to the mid-term review meeting.
 Regular meetings also take place with the Republic of Korea (in the context of the Free Trade Agreement).
-In addition, DG TRADE has also engaged in FTA negotiations with Australia, Chile, Indonesia, Japan, Mexico, New Zealand, Philippines, and recently concluded negotiations with Vietnam.
+In addition, DG TRADE has also engaged in FTA negotiations with Australia, Chile, Indonesia (context to be decided), Japan, Mexico, New Zealand, Philippines, and recently concluded negotiations with Vietnam.
 Pharmaceuticals are part of the FTAs.

 Information on listed third countries and how to apply for listing.

 These activities encourage timely exchange of regulatory and scientific expertise in the international regulatory field.
 International cooperation may include harmonisation of technical requirements, convergence-based approaches and information-sharing through multilateral cooperation and coalitions.
-DG SANTE cooperates with authorities from many countries within multilateral frameworks, including notably the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use ('ICH') and the International Pharmaceutical Regulators Programme (IPRP) and the International Coalition of Medicines Regulatory Authorities (ICMRA).
+DG SANTE cooperates with authorities from many countries within multilateral frameworks, including notably the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use ('ICH') and the International Pharmaceutical Regulators Forum (IPRF).
 DG SANTE also cooperates with the Council of Europe, the European Directorate for the Quality of Medicines and HealthCare (EDQM) and the World Health Organisation (WHO).

 The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) is unique in bringing together regulatory authorities and pharmaceutical industry to discuss scientific and technical aspects of medicine registration and maintenance.

 Harmonisation is achieved through the development of ICH Guidelines via a process involving regulatory and industry experts.
-The Regulatory Members of ICH adopt the ICH guidelines and are expected to implement them.
+Key to the success of this process is the commitment of regulators to implement the Guidelines.

 The Commission, represented by DG SANTE, has been a founding member of the ICH since its inception in 1990.
-In close collaboration with the EMA, which provides technical and scientific support and together with experts from the National Competent Authorities of the EU Member States, the Commission has contributed to success of ICH.
-This is demonstrated by the fact that the ICH Guidelines are increasingly referred to as international standards.
+Together with the EMA, which provides technical and scientific support, the Commission has contributed to success of ICH.
+This is demonstrated by the fact that the ICH Guidelines - approximately 60 - are increasingly recognised as de-facto international standards.

 DG SANTE played a pivotal role in the reform of ICH to improve its governance, broaden its membership and increase its transparency.
 As a result of this reform, which was successfully concluded in October 2015, the ICH has been established as an independent, non-profit legal entity under Swiss law, open to regulatory authorities and international pharmaceutical industry associations that fulfil the eligibility criteria.
 Details on current ICH Members and Observers can be found here.